Cherwell (district): History

 The new district was named Cherwell after the main river in the area.

+Abolition

+Under current local government reorganisation plans, all district councils in Oxfordshire, as well as the county council, will be abolished in 2028, with the district being split between new Greater Oxford and North Oxfordshire unitary authorities.

 Geography

 The northern half of the Cherwell district consists mainly of gently rolling hills going down towards the River Cherwell, but the southern half of the district around Bicester is much flatter.
 The north-west of the district lies at the northern extremity of the Cotswolds.

 Governance

 Oxfordshire has a two-tier structure of local government, with the five district councils (including Cherwell District Council) providing district-level services, and Oxfordshire County Council providing county-level services.

 Political control

 The council has been under no overall control since the 2023 election.
 Prior to that election, the Conservatives had held a majority of the seats on the council since 2000.
-Following the 2024 election a coalition of the Liberal Democrats, the Green Party, and one independent councillor would take charge of the council as a minority administration, ending a 24-year period of the Conservatives being in charge of the council.
+Following the 2024 election a coalition of the Liberal Democrats, the Green Party, and one independent councillor would took charge of the council as a minority administration.
+Following the 2026 election a similar coalition of the Liberal Democrats and Greens formed to run the council, holding a majority of the council's seats between them.

 The first election to the district council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: